Modern detached ADU on a coastal hillside property in Malibu

 City-Specific ADU Ordinances Across LA's Coast

-Each coastal city in LA County has adopted ADU regulations that interpret state law through the lens of local coastal policies.
-These ordinances create a complex matrix of setback requirements, size limits, and design standards that vary significantly across jurisdictional boundaries.
-What's permitted ministerially in Manhattan Beach may require discretionary review in Malibu, even for identical unit configurations.
+Each coastal city in LA County has adopted ADU regulations that read state law through the filter of local coastal policies.
+You end up with a matrix of setback requirements, size caps, and design standards that shift across jurisdictional lines.
+A configuration approved ministerially in Manhattan Beach may require discretionary review in Malibu.

 Malibu ADU Requirements and Coastal Overlays

-Malibu operates under one of the most restrictive LCPs in California, with ADU policies that layer coastal resource protections onto state mandates.
-The city allows detached ADUs up to 1,200 square feet on parcels over one acre, but reduces the maximum to 850 square feet on smaller lots.
-All ADUs must comply with a 20-foot front setback, 5-foot side setbacks, and a 10-foot rear setback—standards that become challenging on constrained hillside parcels.
+Malibu operates under one of California's most restrictive LCPs, layering coastal resource protections onto state ADU mandates.
+The city permits detached ADUs up to 1,200 square feet on parcels over one acre but caps the maximum at 850 square feet on smaller lots.
+Standard setbacks run 20 feet at the front, 5 feet on sides, 10 feet at the rear, dimensions that compress on constrained hillside sites.

-The coastal overlay adds three critical requirements.
-First, ADUs on oceanfront or bluff-top parcels must demonstrate geotechnical stability through a coastal hazards analysis prepared by a licensed geologist.
-Second, projects within 100 feet of mapped ESHA require a biological assessment to confirm no habitat impacts.
-Third, all ADUs visible from Pacific Coast Highway must undergo visual impact review to ensure the structure doesn't obstruct public coastal views—a requirement that often triggers discretionary processing despite AB 2221's ministerial mandate.
+The coastal overlay imposes three additional requirements.
+ADUs on oceanfront or bluff-top parcels must include a coastal hazards analysis prepared by a licensed geologist demonstrating geotechnical stability.
+Projects within 100 feet of mapped ESHA require a biological assessment confirming no habitat impacts.
+Any ADU visible from Pacific Coast Highway undergoes visual impact review to verify the structure doesn't obstruct public coastal views, a requirement that often forces discretionary processing despite AB 2221's ministerial framework.

 Santa Monica's ADU Framework and Parking Waivers

-Santa Monica adopted ADU regulations in 2020 that align closely with state law while preserving local design preferences.
-The city allows detached ADUs up to 850 square feet (1,000 square feet for two-bedroom units) on all single-family parcels, with a streamlined ministerial process for projects that meet objective standards.
-Setback requirements mirror the underlying zone: typically 5 feet on interior sides, 15 feet on street-facing sides, and 20 feet at the rear.
+Santa Monica adopted ADU regulations in 2020 that hew closely to state law while preserving local design preferences.
+The city allows detached ADUs up to 850 square feet (1,000 square feet for two-bedroom configurations) on all single-family parcels, with ministerial processing for projects meeting objective standards.
+Setbacks mirror the underlying zone: 5 feet on interior sides, 15 feet on street-facing sides, 20 feet at the rear in most cases.

-The city's most developer-friendly provision is its parking waiver policy.
-Santa Monica does not require replacement parking when an existing garage is converted to an ADU, and it waives the one-space ADU parking requirement for properties within one-half mile of a Big Blue Bus stop—a threshold that covers a substantial portion of the city's single-family parcels.
-This makes JADU conversions particularly attractive for older homes with detached garages in North of Montana and Sunset Park neighborhoods.
+The city's parking waiver policy is developer-friendly.
+Santa Monica does not require replacement parking when an existing garage converts to an ADU, and it waives the one-space ADU parking requirement for properties within one-half mile of a Big Blue Bus stop, a threshold covering a substantial share of the city's single-family stock.
+JADU conversions become particularly attractive for older homes with detached garages in North of Montana and Sunset Park.

-Santa Monica's coastal zone extends only to the first public street inland from the beach, limiting CCC jurisdiction to a narrow band of oceanfront properties.
-Most ADU projects in the city's interior neighborhoods face no coastal review, processing in 45–60 days with plan check fees of approximately $6,000–$9,000 depending on unit size and complexity.
+Santa Monica's coastal zone extends only to the first public street inland from the beach, limiting CCC jurisdiction to a narrow oceanfront band.
+Most ADU projects in interior neighborhoods face no coastal review, processing in 45 to 60 days.

-Exterior view of converted detached garage JADU with new windows and entrance door, original garage structure visible, residential neighborhood setting
+Exterior view of converted detached garage JADU with new windows and entrance door

 Garage conversion JADUs in Santa Monica benefit from parking waivers and expedited ministerial review.